Ranner198/GT_Cloud_Configuration_Documentation/README.md

 - Gif Tutorial ![Making A Resource Group GIF](./Resources/GettingStarted/MakingAResourceGroup.gif)

 ### Adding a Network Security Group
+>We wull be adding a NSG to help protect our VMs from web traffic, this functions similar to a firewall where we can configure and tell it what type of traffic to allow or deny based off of rulesets we give
 - To make a new NSG first head to the [Home Portal](https://portal.azure.com/#home) click on the *Network security groups* button if you do not see it in the top like mine you can click on top search bar that reads: *Search resources, services, and docs (G+/)* and start typing in *Network security groups* and it will pop up.
 - Next Click on ![+Create](./Resources/GettingStarted/CreateButton.jpg) to add a new resource group
 - Now select your Resource Group you've just created so it will be housed under that specific group, which will make it easier to find to manage later incase you make multiple NSGs